kranzky/insoluble/folly.md

 "Look, I reckon we shouldn't argue; it only adds salt to the wound and proves nothing," I said, hoping to prevent the situation from escalating further.
 "If we keep this up, our mission dies before it even had a chance."

 "Please, Mister, let's all stay calm," the gentleman says gently, trying to diffuse the tension in the room.
-Mike, Patch, and Lloyd reluctantly agreed, realizing that arguing would get them nowhere.
-"Let's focus on the manuscript; it's important," I reminded them, trying to keep our team on track.
-The atmosphere in the room eased slightly as everyone took a deep breath and refocused.

 As we ventured further, the majestic rails ranging in various directions came into view.
 I took a deep breath, feeling my chest rise and fall, noticing that the tension in my fingers had eased as I paused briefly to take in the improved atmosphere.